Dart-o-s/aos_fc/assets/data/about_and_help.md

 # Angelos Flash card App

+## release info
+Release: 0.9.0
+DONE: 2025-04-24 03:37
-DONE 2025-04-23 21:10 blame: Angelo.Schneider@gmail.com
+blame: Angelo.Schneider@gmail.com

+## current card
 Card/s: {p1}

+## help
 To get back to the main screen, tap the left arrow in the navigation bar.

 This app does not do much, it does for example not keep track about your progress.
 You have to be honest to your self.
 You can move cards around, at the moment in a limited way.

 Use the bottom menu to load a fresh copy of the box of cards.
-If you make changes it will overwrite your copy in the devices Android folder.
+If you make changes it will overwrite your copy in the devices Downloads folder.

 You can insert/add a card at any place.
 Deleted cards get moved behind the special card *"$ Deleted"*.
 You can completely delete them later.